GuillaumeBer/cryptoDataManagement/backend/src/api/aster/README.md

 ## Configuration

-To use Aster Finance, set the correct base URL in your `.env` file:
+To use Aster Finance, set the base URL in your `.env` file if it differs from the default `https://fapi.asterdex.com`:

 ```bash
 ASTER_API_URL=https://your-actual-aster-api-url.com